Chapter 1: The First Steps

 "I'm sorry, Professor," Hermione said.
 Professor McGonagall looked thoroughly shocked at being interrupted by Hermione Granger of all people.
 "But we already tested with Ron, and the enchantment did work when he tried them."

-"And it hurt like buggery when I hit the ground too," Ron grumbled to Harry quietly.
+"And it hurt like buggery when I hit the ground too," Ron complained quietly to Harry, making her hide a smile.

 Professor McGonagall's lips pressed thin as she listened to Hermione, before looking at Ron and then Harry.
-She rested her arms on the table, folded her hands and raised an expectant eyebrow at Hermione, who flushed slightly before answering.
+She rested her arms on the table, folded her hands and raised an expectant eyebrow.
+"I assume you know something I do not?"

-"I remembered something I read about from the muggle world.
-There a people who are called transgender.
+Hermione flushed slightly at the subtle rebuke.
+"I remembered something I read about from before I came to Hogwarts.
+There are people who are called transgender.
 They are born with the body of the opposite gender to what they truly are.
 It was described as being an intensely uncomfortable feeling towards one's own body."

-Her other eyebrow joining the first, Professor McGonagall asked, "And what, besides the staircase, makes you believe Potter is… transgender?"
+After a moment, Professor McGonagall's other eyebrow joined the first.
+"And what, besides the staircase, makes you believe Potter is… transgender?"
+Professor McGonagall asked.

 Harry took a deep breath, wrapping her arms around herself protectively.
 "Everything feels wrong."
 She winced at the quaver in her voice.
 "It hurts every time someone calls me 'Sir' or 'Mister' or 'Boy'.
 I look at girls and I'm so jealous.
 I want to be able to look like them and act like them and dress like them without being laughed at or yelled at or-" She cut herself off and looked away, taking several deep breaths.
 "I just want to feel comfortable being me."